-Chapter 1 provides a general overview; describes exactly what card skimming is, who does it, and how it impacts the various payment constituents; and provides some real-life examples of compromised terminals.

-Chapter 2 provides an extensive list of best practices and guidelines merchants need to consider if they have not done so all ready.
-The list identifies threats and challenges and possible remedies merchants can take to mitigate the risk of being a victim of a skimming attack.

-Appendix A provides an option for the merchant to further quantify risk associated with merchant location and terminal infrastructure.

-Appendix B provides a checklist that merchants can use to identify and track terminal assets.
+- Chapter 1 provides a general overview; describes exactly what card skimming is, who does it, and how it impacts the various payment constituents; and provides some real-life examples of compromised terminals. - Chapter 2 provides an extensive list of best practices and guidelines merchants need to consider if they have not done so already.
+The list identifies threats and challenges and possible remedies merchants can take to mitigate the risk of being victims of skimming attacks. - Appendix A provides a mechanism for the merchant to further quantify risk associated with merchant location and terminal infrastructure. - Appendix B provides a checklist merchants can use to identify and track terminal assets.